 Austria installed a secret network of bunkers, field fortifications and barrages.
 They were meant to save the small and neutral Alpine Republic from attacks and marching throughs.
-Even on Wurzen Pass in Carinthia extensive war preparation took place – for the protection of the Austrian state border and the defense of the military key area of Arnoldstein/Villach.
+Even at Wurzen Pass in Carinthia extensive war preparation took place – for the protection of the Austrian state border and the defense of the military key area of Arnoldstein/Villach.

-For the first time now the "Bunker Museum Wurzenpass/Carinthia" offers the opportunity to get an impression of the bunkers prepared during the Cold War.
+For the first time now the "Bunker Museum Wurzenpass/Carinthia" offers the opportunity to get an impression of the bunkers established during the Cold War.
 You can have a look at a comprehensive documentation and exhibition dealing with the – until now – secret and unknown history of the Austrian Field Fortifications and their "Barrage Troops" (1955-2005).

 Be it with your family or on your own, as part of a school class or a tourist group: A trip to the "hidden world" of Austria's recent history will certainly make a lasting impression.